 - On the Father’s Day strip, tear close to the stamped words.
 Using brown ink, distress the paper to look old and dirty.
 Crumble if desired and smooth out flat again.
 Adhere to front of card between wrenches.

 - When car and Route 66 sign are dry (this will take longer on the pearl paper), fussy cut both shapes out.
 Using 2 pop-dots for the sign, and 4 pop-dots for the car, adhere to front of card as shown.

 - Attach Father license plate to card, overlapping repair sign slightly.

 Note: Printed paper used for background of card had the repair shop sign on the back… so, check in the “father” area of your scrapbook store for something similar.
 Staz-on seems to work best on the pearl paper, if using regular ink I’d allow it to dry overnight.

 Not feeling the Repair Shop card for dad?
-Check out our other Father’s Day Cards!
+Check out my other Father’s Day Cards!

 Old Fashioned Car Card

 Fishing Bobber Card